MissNaliaka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Prits the results of POWER divided by DIVIDE
+BREATH to the power of LOVE